Access current and past issues of the Medieval Feminist Forum here: http://ir.uiowa.edu/mff/

 Begun in 1986 as Medieval Feminist Newsletter (MFN) and renamed Medieval Feminist Forum in 1999, MFF publishes articles from across the Humanities disciplines that address the study of late Antiquity, the Middle Ages, and the Early Modern era, ca. 500-1500 C.E., from the perspective of gender studies, women’s studies, and feminist studies.
 It also contains roundtables about the state of gender & feminist scholarship, book reviews, and specialized bibliographies.
 MFF is published twice yearly and migrated from print to digital format in 2009.
 MFF is peer-reveiwed and is indexed by MLA Bibliography (2005+), Feminist Periodicals (1996+), and Feminae.
 The Subsidia series, which consists of occasional special topics volumes, was launched in 1999.
 A subseries, Medieval Texts in Translation was initiated in 2014.
 To date, there are six Subsidia, four of them Texts in Translation.

-Submissions can be made directly through the “Submit Article” link on MFF’s homepage in word or rtf format.
+Submissions can be made directly through the “Submit Article” link on MFF’s homepage in word, preferred, or rtf format.
 Please do not submit pdfs.
-Submissions may also be made as e-mail attachments to members of the Editorial Board or the Managing Editor.
+Submissions may also be made as email attachments to members of the Editorial Board or the Managing Editor.
 Submissions should be in 12 point Times Roman, double spaced throughout including quotations and footnotes, and with margins a minimum of one inch all around in the order text, appendices, with illustrations and captions last.
-Notes should be numbered consecutively.
+Footnotes should be numbered consecutively.
 To facilitate blind review, do not include your name on the document.
 MFF follows the Chicago Manual of Style.
 Authors are responsible for obtaining any necessary permissions for the use of illustrations.
 Submissions may be made at any time.

 Further information concerning Medieval Feminist Forum can be found at http://ir.uiowa.edu/mff/policies.html